Pick a Business Structure

 Why Your Choice Matters

-Whether you’re starting a new farmers market or leading a long-established one, you face the same important question: how should the business be structured?
+Whether you want to know how to farmers market or currently manage a long-established one, you face the same important question: how should the business be structured?
 Should the market operate as a sole proprietorship, partnership, limited liability company (LLC), corporation (for profit or nonprofit), cooperative or some other form of business?The Importance of Business Structures

 Explore Your Options

 Most independent farmers markets will fit into one of the following business structures: sole proprietorship, partnership, LLC, for-profit corporation, nonprofit, or cooperative.
 Some farmers markets are not independent legal entities—they may be programs operating under the umbrella of a larger organization.
 Read below find the structure that best describes your market.

 These are the default structures for a farmers market if no other business structure is created.
 While these are the easiest, fastest structure choices, this ease comes with a cost!
 They do not protect personal assets from business liabilities, which means the owners are personally liable for the market’s operations.Read more »